 Poonam: What are your favorite non-school books?
-What are you hobbies?
+What are your hobbies?

-Tribhuvan: I am big fan of detective novels and have read all of Sherlock Holmes and novels by Dan Brown.
+Tribhuvan: I am a big fan of detective novels and have read all of Sherlock Holmes and Dan Brown.
 In my free time, I like to watch cricket, play tennis/ badminton.
 Being in Europe now, I am enjoying learning French as well.

 Poonam: Thank you, Tribhuvan, for sharing your story with us.
 It was a pleasure chatting with you about your ISB experience.
-Good luck on your future endeavors.
+Good luck with your future endeavors.

 Since 2011, Poonam, founder, and president of myEssayReview (MER) has helped applicants get accepted into the top 20 MBA, programs, including ISB.
 (Poonam is one of the top 5 most reviewed consultants on the GMAT Club.